-- beginningRegex: The regular expression of the log start. - keys: Log fields. - logRegex: The regular expression of the log end.
+beginningRegex: Regular expression to match the start of a log.

+keys: Log fields.

+logRegex: Regular expression to match the end of a log.

 The regular expressions match the Nginx log row format.
 We recommend you add the fields to the existing Nginx log format, declare them at the end of keys, and add their regular expression parsing results to the end of beginningRegex and logRegex respectively.